SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

     (swift) names.append("Hilary")
     (swift) names.append("Carlton")

-This vector can only be used with ``String`` elements; you'll get an error if you attempt to insert anything else, like an integer.
+This array can only be used with ``String`` elements; you'll get an error if you attempt to insert anything else, like an integer.

 Swift generics offer transparent support for both class and value types without the need for boxing.
 This means you can work with a collection of integer values, for example, in exactly the same way as you would work with a collection of objects: